OpenSmock/Molecule/README.md

 ### Specific release

-To install a release in your Pharo image you just need to adapt and execute the following script.
+To install a release in your Pharo image you just need to adapt and execute the following script. \
-Don't forget to adapt the **x.x.x** tag to your wanted release in your script, with for example **1.2.11**.
+Don't forget to adapt the **x.x.x** tag to your wanted release in your script, for example **1.2.11**.

 ```smalltalk
 Metacello new